Aotearoa Astrotourism Academy

 • Coordinates and time in astronomy

-• Principal objects to look at for astrotourists
+• Principal celestial objects to look at with astrotourists and stargazers

 • The astronomy equipment for you